History of NYOS

 7 August 2016

-NYOS Symphony Orchestra perform alongside outstanding pianist Pavel Kolesnikov at the BBC Proms, with a programme featuring ‘Two Eardley Pictures’ by NYOS alumna Helen Grime.
+Watch: NYOS Symphony Orchestra performed alongside outstanding pianist, Pavel Kolesnikov at the BBC Proms, with a programme featuring ‘Two Eardley Pictures’ by NYOS alumna Helen Grime.
 The piece won Best Large Scale Work at the New Music Scotland awards the following year.

 1 November 2016

-Chief Executive & Artistic Director Joan Gibson announces her retirement after five successful years at the helm of NYOS.
+Chief Executive & Artistic Director Joan Gibson announced her retirement after five successful years at the helm of NYOS.

 2017